alexcpn/alexcpn.github.io/html/NN/ml/5_codingneuralnetwork.md

 Let's take the simple neural network  and walk through the same, first going through the maths and then the implementation.

-Let's write the  equation of the fiollowing neural network
+Let's write the  equation of the following neural network

 ```
 x is the Input